More Natural, More Fun

+The video game D-Pad didn't start out as a user experience watershed, but that's what it became.
+The D-Pad's creation was the solution to an engineering pain point.
 The idea that you can invent something that nobody has used before and then for the users to embrace it because it feels more natural blows my mind.
 That’s exciting to me as a UX Designer.
 That’s exactly what happened with the video game D-Pad.
-In 1982 Gunpei Yokoi was working for Nintendo on a handheld Donkey Kong game when he ran into a problem fitting four separate direction buttons on the unit, there wasn’t enough room.
+In 1982 Gunpei Yokoi was working for Nintendo on a handheld Donkey Kong game when he ran into a problem trying to fit four separate direction buttons on the left side of the unit, there wasn’t enough room.
 Previous methods for multi-direction navigation employed either four separate buttons or a joystick, neither of which would fit on the clamshell gaming unit.
-His solution was to create a top piece that rocked in four directions, pivoting on top of a sturdy ball bearing, and triggering tiny switches inside the unit.
+His solution was to create a top piece that rocked in four directions, pivoting on top of a sturdy ball bearing, and triggering tiny internal switches.

 This new invention saved space and had an unintended consequence, users described playing games with the D-Pad as feeling more natural.
 A qualitative response backed up by quantitative data, when using the D-Pad players looked at the screen more, their hands less.
 So enjoyable, useful, and natural was the experience that Nintendo made the D-Pad the standard directional control for the wildly successful Famicom/Nintendo Entertainment System.
 Since then, all major video game consoles have had a D-Pad on their controllers.
 For something to feel natural it has to seemingly disappear.